 There is little evidence on public perceptions and preferences about public value in the water industry in the UK.
+There is also no evidence on customer willingness to pay for initiatives that add public value.

 The existing evidence suggests that customers welcome the idea of a best value plan, with some caveats: the priority should be to prioritise the core services provided by water companies.
 There is some evidence on concern about environmental issues.